Children’s ADHD Assessments in Northern Sydney

 Signs That May Indicate ADHD in Children

-Children show behaviours for many reasons, and not all attention-related differences point to adhd.
+Children show behaviours for many reasons, and not all attention-related differences point to ADHD.
 However, consistent traits across settings often guide assessment.

 Inattention and Focus